Hasan557/Data_Dashboard/README.md

 # Data_Dashboard_using_AWS

 ## Introduction
+A data dashboard is an information management tool that visually tracks, analyzes and displays key performance indicators (KPI), metrics and key data points to monitor the health of a business, department or specific process.
+They are customizable to meet the specific needs of a department and company.
+Behind the scenes, a dashboard connects to your files, attachments, services and API’s, but on the surface displays all this data in the form of tables, line charts, bar charts and gauges.
+A data dashboard is the most efficient way to track multiple data sources because it provides a central location for businesses to monitor and analyze performance.
+Real-time monitoring reduces the hours of analyzing and long line of communication that previously challenged businesses.

+## Purpose
-The purpose of this exercise is to make a Visualization Dashboard of World Population and hence making use of RESTFUL APIs (In this case, Method=GET is used).

-The exercise is conducted over AWS Platform using EC2 Instance.
+The purpose of this exercise is to make a Visualization Dashboard of World Population and hence making use of RESTFUL APIs (To know more about Restful APIs [here](https://pusher.com/tutorials/understanding-rest-api)).The exercise is conducted over AWS Platform using EC2 Micro Instance.

-### Requirements
-import pandas as pd

-import plotly.graph_objs as go

-import json, plotly

-from flask import render_template,Flask,jsonify,request

 ### 1. Data Preparation
 This is commonly denoted as 80% of the process.
 From working with missing data to finding a way to work with categorical variables.
-Firstly, we defined a function for cleaning the 4 csv files given here.
+Firstly, we defined a function for cleaning the 4 csv files.
 We took 'Country Name' and Years from '1990 to 2015' as our analysis period.

 ![](https://github.com/Hasan557/Data_Dashboard/blob/master/Screenshots/Clean_files.png)